mantidproject/mantid/docs/source/release/v6.1.0/mantidworkbench.rst

 - The label of 1D curves in the legend of the plots is corrected to match the vertical axis bin center, if it is a BinEdgeAxis.
 - Fixed a scenario where workbench could hang if the user closed a plot while live data was being read.
 - Fixed a crash that happens when multiple plot windows are open, and the users closes one of them.
-- Fixed a bug where panning on a colour fill plot stretches dataset along spectrum axis instead of panning
+- Panning on a colour fill plot no longer stretches a dataset along spectrum axis instead of panning
-- Fixed a bug where renaming a workspace with an active plot would make it impossible to change the normalisation of the plot without first creating a new one.
-- Fixed a bug where TableWorkspace column names would not update correctly if the table was open.
+- It is now possible to change the normalisation of an active plot after renaming the corresponding workspace.
 - Fixed a bug where plotting a 3D Contour plot would produce the error reporter in some cases.
 - Fixed a problem with scripts generated from tiled plots.
 - Restrict scroll wheel zooming out to +/-10^300 to avoid crash.
 - Exported axis tick formatter related commands to plot script.
 - Restore axis tick format for plots on project save and load.
-- Fixed a bug where colorfill plots with a Log scale could not be saved during project save.
+- Log scale normalisation of colorfill plots is now saved correctly during project save.

 :ref:`Release 6.1.0 <v6.1.0>`